v-cakoll/docs.it-it/docs/standard/security/how-to-create-genericprincipal-and-genericidentity-objects.md

     GenericPrincipal myPrincipal = new GenericPrincipal(myIdentity, myStringArray);
     ```

 3. Usare il codice seguente per allegare l'entità al thread attuale.
-Questo è utile nelle situazioni in cui l'entità deve essere convalidata più volte, deve essere convalidata da un altro codice in esecuzione nell'applicazione oppure deve essere convalidata da un oggetto <xref:System.Security.Permissions.PrincipalPermission>.
+This is valuable in situations where the principal must be validated several times, it must be validated by other code running in your application, or it must be validated by a <xref:System.Security.Permissions.PrincipalPermission> object.
 Si può comunque eseguire la convalida basata sui ruoli sull'oggetto entità senza allegarlo al thread.
 Per maggiori informazioni, vedere [Sostituzione di oggetti Principal](../../../docs/standard/security/replacing-a-principal-object.md).

     ```vb
     Thread.CurrentPrincipal = myPrincipal